 I love the distinctive smell of river water, even though it is only the smell of rotting vegetation in the wet mud lining the banks.

 Never step on a rock covered with mud.
-Wet mud is as slippery as ice.
+Wet river mud is as slippery as ice.

 Other commonly seen wildlife are muskrats, chipmunks, ducks, geese, and a great blue heron.
 The heron is very skittish and flies off with an angry squawk while I am still far off.
 Less often seen are deer, bald eagles, kingfishers, and beaver.

 I can see clumps of leafy debris in the branches about ten feet above my head.
 That was briefly the water level in one of the periodic floods that happens several times a year.
 The water rises over the banks and fills the floodplain.
+The normally peaceful Brandywine becomes unrecognizable.
 After a period of heavy rains, I often watch the raging flood waters from the Rockland Bridge.
-Occasionally, the flood is so high and swift the police close the bridge for safety.
+Occasionally, the flood is so high and swift the police close the bridge.

 About ten years ago, a kayaker, a young man in his 20s, was killed when one of the trees lining the banks fell on top of him.
 He and his friends were drifting downstream with the current.
 He had gotten ahead of the rest.
 He grabbed onto a low, overhanging branch to wait, and this small tug was enough to topple the tree.
 His friends were athletic, but not nearly strong enough to lift the tree, and they helplessly watched him drown.